-In connection with the closing of this offering, we will enter into a director nomination agreement with affiliates of ConocoPhillips, Trilantic and Yorktown.
-The director nomination agreement will provide such holders with the right, but not the obligation, to nominate directors for election to our Board as follows: (i) ConocoPhillips will have the right to nominate one nominee for election to our Board for so long as ConocoPhillips and its affiliates beneficially own at least 12.5% of the voting power of our common stock and such nominee will be a Class III director; (ii) Trilantic will have the right to nominate one nominee for election to our Board for so long as Trilantic and its affiliates beneficially own at least 12.5% of the voting power of our common stock and such nominee will be a Class I director; and (iii) Yorktown will have the right to nominate one nominee for election to our Board for so long as Yorktown and its affiliates beneficially own at least 12.5% of the voting power of our common stock and such nominee will be a Class I director; and (iii) Yorktown will have the right to nominate one nominee for election to our Board for so long as Yorktown and its affiliates beneficially own at least 12.5% of the voting power of our common stock and such nominee will be a Class I director.
-In addition, each of ConocoPhillips, Trilantic and Yorktown will be entitled to designate the successor for its respective Board designee whose Board service terminates prior to the end of the director's term.
-The rights of each of ConocoPhillips, Trilantic and Yorktown will terminate on the date when such holder ceases to beneficially own at least 12.5% of the voting power of our common stock (or earlier upon written notice by such holder agreeing to terminate its rights under the agreement).
+In connection with the closing of this offering, we will enter into a director nomination agreement with affiliates of ConocoPhillips and Yorktown.
+The director nomination agreement will provide such holders with the right, but not the obligation, to nominate directors for election to our Board as follows: (i) ConocoPhillips will have the right to nominate one nominee for election to our Board for so long as ConocoPhillips and its affiliates beneficially own at least 12.5% of the voting power of our common stock and such nominee will be a Class III director; and (ii) Yorktown will have the right to nominate one nominee for election to our Board for so long as Source of our common stock and such nominee will be a Class III director; and (ii) Yorktown will have the right to nominate one nominee for election to our Board for so long as Yorktown and its affiliates beneficially own at least 12.5% of the voting power of our common stock and such nominee will be a Class I director.
+In addition, each of ConocoPhillips and Yorktown will be entitled to designate the successor for its respective Board designee whose Board service terminates prior to the end of the director's term.
+The rights of each of ConocoPhillips and Yorktown will terminate on the date when such holder ceases to beneficially own at least 12.5% of the voting power of our common stock (or earlier upon written notice by such holder agreeing to terminate its rights under the agreement).